hashicorp/consul-telemetry-collector/README.md

   replicas: 3
 ```

-Add the changes to the helm `values.yaml` file to enable the Consul Telemetry Collector deployment:
+Add the following settings to the helm `values.yaml` file to enable the Consul Telemetry Collector deployment:

 ```diff
   connectInject: